 A useful Korean skincare routine is less about collecting famous products and more about knowing what each step is supposed to do for your skin on an ordinary day.
 Most readers searching this topic want the same thing: a routine order that feels clear, flexible, and realistic enough to keep using.
 This guide explains the step logic, how to simplify the routine by skin condition, and where common confusion starts.

-What should you check before building a Korean skincare routine
+Skin checks before building a Korean skincare routine

 - Skin condition first: dry, oily, sensitive, and combination skin need different textures long before they need different trends.